-- 3.43 The remuneration report must disclose information on those persons in senior positions having authority or responsibility for directing or controlling major activities within the group body.
-This means those who influence the decisions of the entity as a whole rather than the decisions of individual directorates or departments. - 3.44 It is important for individual entities to consider the 'group' basis of the scope governing the above requirement.
-The Companies Act 2006, Part 15 Chapter 5, confirms the group perspective to be employed for the directors' report.
-This perspective is equally relevant to the determination as to which senior management influence the entity as a whole. - 3.45 The chief executive or Accounting/Accountable Officer must be asked to confirm whether this covers more than the executive and non-executive directors (for CCGs attendees at Governing Body meetings).
-It is usually considered that the regular attendees of the entity's board meetings are its senior managers. - 3.46 The 'group' basis of preparation may also have an impact on the nature of the disclosure required regarding the individual's qualifying services as detailed in paragraph 3.93(iii).
+- 3.71 The remuneration report must disclose information on those persons in senior positions having authority or responsibility for directing or controlling major activities within the group body. - 3.72 This means those who influence the decisions of the entity as a whole rather than the decisions of individual directorates or departments. - 3.73 It is important for individual entities to consider the 'group' basis of the scope governing the above requirement. - 3.74 The Companies Act 2006, Part 15 Chapter 5, confirms the group perspective to be employed for the directors' report.
+This perspective is equally relevant to the determination as to which senior management influence the entity as a whole. - 3.75 The chief executive or Accounting/Accountable Officer must be asked to confirm whether this covers more than the executive and non-executive directors (for CCGs attendees at Governing Body meetings). - 3.76 It is usually considered that the regular attendees of the entity's board meetings are its senior managers. - 3.77 The 'group' basis of preparation may also have an impact on the nature of the disclosure required regarding the individual's qualifying services as detailed in paragraph 3.151(v).